-Who is a cancer survivor?
+What is a cancer survivor?

-Who is a cancer survivor?
+What is a cancer survivor?

 Using a cancer survivor as a descriptor is certainly an act with good intentions.
-After all, people diagnosed with cancer have a diverse array of physical, emotional, social and spiritual needs – and the language of survival can be empowering to many of them.
+After all, people diagnosed with cancer have a diverse array of physical, emotional, social, and spiritual needs – and the language of survival can be empowering to many of them.
 For this reason, institutions that focus on cancer have framed the term broadly.
 For example, the National Coalition for Cancer Survivorship has defined cancer survivor as “any person diagnosed with cancer from the time of initial diagnosis until his or her death.”

+Cancer survivor vs cancer patient?
 Nevertheless, as marketing professors who study how to better serve patients, we were struck by the notion of applying the term “cancer survivor” so broadly that it would even include people who ultimately die of cancer.

-Who is a cancer survivor?
+What is a cancer survivor?
 The answer is a complex one

-Indeed, the published research on the question of who is a cancer survivo reflects its complexity.
+Indeed, the published research on the question of what is a cancer survivor reflects its complexity.
 An analysis of 23 studies of how people diagnosed with cancer view the term “cancer survivor” shows that although many embrace it, others see it as inappropriate.

-Still others simply don’t want to live with the “survivor label” or don’t think the term reflects who they are.
-In studies that ask patients to make a discrete yes–no choice about whether they identify as a cancer survivor, the percentage who say “yes” ranges from about 31 percent to 78 percent, depending on the type of cancer and other individual factors, with breast cancer patients generally showing greater affinity for the term than patients with other types of cancer.
+Still, others simply don’t want to live with the “survivor label” or don’t think the term reflects who they are.
+In studies that ask patients to make a discrete yes–no choice about whether they identify as a cancer survivor, the percentage who say “yes” ranges from about 31 percent to 78 percent, depending on the type of cancer and other individual factors, with breast cancer patients generally showing a greater affinity for the term than patients with other types of cancer.

-Recognizing that forcing a yes–no choice on this delicate question is not ideal, we partnered with Dr. Katie Deming, a radiation oncologist at Kaiser Permanente, and Dr. Jeffrey Landercasper, clinical adjunct professor of surgery at the University of Wisconsin School of Medicine and Public Health, to conduct our own study of how current and former patients perceive the term “cancer survivor.”
+Recognizing that forcing a yes–no choice on this delicate question of who qualifies as a cancer survivor is not ideal, we partnered with Dr. Katie Deming, a radiation oncologist at Kaiser Permanente, and Dr. Jeffrey Landercasper, clinical adjunct professor of surgery at the University of Wisconsin School of Medicine and Public Health, to conduct our own study of how current and former patients perceive the term “cancer survivor.”

 We measured reactions to the term in three ways: a seven-point scale from strongly disagree to strongly agree, a 100-point allocation exercise from 0 (negative) to 100 (positive) on a continuous scale, and an open-ended question, “What is your personal opinion about the phrase ‘cancer survivor’ and why do you feel as you do?”
 We analyzed more than 1,400 surveys completed by patients, primarily with breast cancer, who belong to the Dr. Susan Love Research Foundation’s Army of Women, an organization that connects researchers with people who want to participate in breast cancer research.
 About three-quarters of our respondents were currently undergoing cancer treatment.